PART SIX OF

 “It also seems to me that there’s a movement within the Church that’s seeking to reclaim that vision of community embodied by Jesus – a vision that history shows was usurped and in many ways corrupted by the rise of what I call the imperial church and its cultic understanding of priesthood.
 It’s funny, don’t you think, James, that those of us drawn to the original model, to the Jesus-centered way of being church, are in fact the true traditionalists?
 The pope’s forever going on about relativism, about not being influenced by ‘the culture.’
 And yet here we are today stuck with a model of Church based on absolute monarchy – which, of course, is a cultural phenomenon relative to a certain point in human history.
 If the consequences of all of this weren’t so damaging and tragic, I’d say God has one heck of a sense of humor.”

 I offered to pay for our breakfast but Father Brandon would not hear of it.
-At the counter, as Miles counted out his change, he thanked me for sharing my story and speaking so honestly about my journey with the Church.
+At the counter, as Miles counted out his change, Father Brandon thanked me for sharing my story and speaking so honestly about my journey with the Church.

 “There may come a time, James, when for your own spiritual health you may find you need to leave the Roman way of being Catholic.
 You know that, don’t you?”

 I thought of Jay, my gay friend and the former music director at St. Jerome’s, now working and worshiping at a Protestant church.

 Father Brandon reached out and took my hand.
 “James, you’ll always be a precious child of God – a God bigger than any of our often self-serving efforts at defining and containing Him.
 Remember that, won’t you?”